-Meet the dogs
+Meet our dogs

 These doggies were all rehomed from working in a professional kennel for different reasons.

-The other three, Typy, Hassu and Vinku, were all for rehoming as they are extremely shy dogs, easily afraid of guests and of any unknown people.
+The other three, Typy, Hassu and Vinku, were all for rehoming as they were extremely shy dogs, easily afraid of guests and of any unknown people.
 This made it difficult for a professional kennel and not fun at all for the dogs themselves.
-With them, the main challenge is to build the trust and boost their self-confidence.
+With them, the main challenge was to build the trust and boost their self-confidence.
 Born in another kennel, they are mixed Alaskan - with a lot of hound, and Siberian husky.